sokoide/tangnano_6502_cpu/README.md

 Moving from software to hardware requires a shift in mindset.
 We have prepared guides to help you bridge the gap:

 - **[SystemVerilog Cheatsheet](./docs/SYSTEMVERILOG_CHEATSHEET.md)**: "How do I write an `if` statement?", "What is `<=`, and why isn't it `=`?"
+- **[Common Pitfalls](./docs/COMMON_PITFALLS.md)**: Explains the traps that beginners often fall into, such as assignment timing, mechanical bouncing, and the "X" state.
 - **[Debugging Guide](./docs/DEBUGGING_GUIDE.md)**: How to read waveforms and debug logic that runs in parallel.
 - **[Glossary](./docs/GLOSSARY.md)**: LUTs, FFs, Latches, PLLs... what do they mean?